How to Choose a Freight Factoring Company

 Our staff is here strictly to help make your business grow and not to hinder your success.
 We want to earn your business every day!

-We all get calls about extended warranties, student loan consolidation, lowering the percent of a credit card, etc. These are annoying calls, and usually do not apply to you or are too good to be true.
-I for one try to block them from my phone, but they keep on calling.
 When you start the process of becoming your own trucking company, you register yourself with the FMCSA, get a DOT/MC number, and wait for everything to be finalized.
 This innocent process usually signifies the beginning of other companies calling with solutions for all your trucking wants and needs.
 One of those niche services is called Accounts Receivable Financing also known in the transportation industry as “Factoring”.

 When the time comes that you receive a call from a sales representative talking about alleviating your cash flow problems by giving you instant cash to pay your expenses (like fuel, truck and trailer payments, payroll, etc.) I would like to give you some inside advice on what to ask and look for when selecting your factoring company.
 Why?
 Because in an industry where you do not often meet face-to-face, and you must trust someone over the phone, carriers tend to believe what the sales representatives say (THAT’S A BIG NO NO!) versus what the contract reads.
 I want you to be the one asking the right questions so you can get the right factor that fits your needs.